Industry Topics for Sellers of Firearm and Ammunition Products

-The Firearms, Firearm Precursor Parts, and Ammunition Excise Tax (FET) is imposed on the gross receipts of retail sales (for example, sales to consumers) in California of any firearms, firearm precursor parts, or ammunition made by licensed firearms dealers, firearms manufacturers, and ammunition vendors at the rate of 11 percent (R&TC section 36011).
+The California Firearms, Firearm Precursor Parts, and Ammunition Excise Tax (CFET) is imposed on the gross receipts of retail sales (for example, sales to consumers) in California of any firearms, firearm precursor parts, or ammunition made by licensed firearms dealers, firearms manufacturers, and ammunition vendors at the rate of 11 percent (R&TC section 36011).

-FET Gross Receipts
+CFET Gross Receipts

 Sales Tax in General